Allergy Testing:

 What about food allergies?

 We do not do skin testing for foods for a number of reasons.
-In most cases, other than patients under 5 years of age, we believe food allergies are not extensively responsible for upper respiratory tract diseases.
+In most cases, other than patients under 5 years of age, we believe food allergies are not significantly responsible for upper respiratory tract diseases.
 In addition, we recommend elimination and challenge diet testing as the gold standard test when necessary.
 Anaphylactic (shock) allergy to foods do exist such as shellfish and peanut allergies and cause life threatening swelling, and airway compromise.
-These should be diagnosed with blood testing (RAST) and treated with strict avoidance, not immunotherapy.
+These should be diagnosed with blood testing (RAST) and treated with avoidance, not immunotherapy.

 Can I have a blood test for allergies?

 There are occasions when blood testing (RAST) for environmental allergies is recommended.
-We find RAST testing to be less sensitive than skin testing, especially for molds, and we limit its use to only a few situations.
+We find blood testing to be less sensitive than skin testing, especially for molds, and we limit its use to only a few situations.

 Can you use previous allergy test results from other doctors’ offices?